-Sprays are the number one bear deterrent available.
-It’s easy-to-use, non-lethal and effective.
+Bear spray is the number one deterrent available that can help prevent a bear attack while in bear country.
+It’s easy-to-use, non-lethal, and effective.
 You should always bring bear spray along when spending any time in nature.

 Why Use Bear Spray?

-You could be an avid outdoors adventurer and never run into a single bear your entire life.
+You could be an avid outdoors adventurer and never run into a single bear your entire life, close encounters with bears aren’t overly common.
 But even just one encounter is dangerous.
-It’s better to be prepared and you don’t need it than to need the repellant that you don’t have.
+It’s better to be prepared and carry bear spray and you don’t need it than have a close bear encounter and not be prepared.

-One common fear is it easy to use, thankfully it is!
+One common fear is whether it easy to use, thankfully it is!
 You don’t have to be a “crack shot” to stop the bear in its tracks.
-Instead, the spray creates a cloud of chemicals which targets the bear’s eyes, ears, nose and lungs.
+Instead, the spray creates a cloud of chemicals that targets the bear’s eyes, ears, nose, and lungs.
 Precision “shooting” isn’t necessary to stay safe.

 Bear spray is much more effective than a firearm.
 Even if you’re an experienced hunter, you’ll likely have a difficult time quickly aiming at a bear displaying aggressive behaviors.
 Plus, it’s practically impossible to kill a bear in just one or two shots.
 A wounded animal will continue to charge and can be more dangerous than before.
 While the animal might eventually die due to its injuries, it’ll happen far too late to save you.